How to Delete Local and Remote Branches in Git

 Below are some of the best practices to adhere to when deleting branches:

-• For important branches that have been merged and you don’t want to delete, you can back them up by archiving them.
+- Important branches that have been merged and you don’t want to delete can be backed up by archiving them.

-• You should periodically remove stale remote-tracking branches which no longer exist on the remote.
+- You should periodically remove stale remote-tracking branches that no longer exist on the remote.

 Benefits of deleting branches